 8. Smithdown Road Festival

-You would have to be crazy to miss the Smithdown Road Festival between Saturday 20th April to Monday 2nd May.
+You would have to be crazy to miss the Smithdown Road Festival from the 3rd-7th May.
 After all, you really cannot beat a bank holiday weekend of free music, art and food, spread out across some of Liverpool’s best bars and cafes.
 So, you will have the chance to try scrummy dishes from local eateries, whilst enjoying amazing music and art.

 9. Enjoy a Picnic at Croxteth Park